AbhiAgarwal/phys.js/README.md

 Tests
 ====

 Test for the different functions in the Phys Library.
-To run the tests install:
+To run the tests install Mocha:

-    "Mocha" - "npm install -g mocha"
+    npm install -g mocha

 Run "mocha" on the main directory.

-    Terminal: "mocha"
+    mocha

 It will automatically test the different functions, and display the results on the Terminal.